skyblue030/mvp0_ar_ai_companion/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-A brief one-sentence or two-sentence description of what your project does.
+An MVP (Minimum Viable Product) for an Augmented Reality AI Companion designed to [describe its core purpose in one or two sentences, e.g., provide interactive assistance, offer companionship through AR, etc.].

 ## Description

-Provide a more detailed overview of your project.
-Explain the problem it solves, its main features, and its purpose.
-You can also mention the motivation behind creating this project and its vision for the future.
+This project aims to explore the intersection of Augmented Reality and Artificial Intelligence to create an interactive companion.
+Explain in more detail:
+*   What kind of AI companion is it (e.g., informational, conversational, task-oriented)?
+*   What problem does it solve or what user need does it address?
+*   What are the key interactions or experiences it offers?
+*   What is the motivation behind this project and its future vision?

 For example:
-*This project is a comprehensive tool for X, designed to help users achieve Y by providing features Z and A. It was developed to address the common challenge of B in an efficient and user-friendly manner.*
+*This AR AI Companion (MVP0) is a proof-of-concept demonstrating how an AI entity can be visualized and interact within a user's real-world environment using AR.
+It leverages [mention key AI technology, e.g., natural language processing] to understand and respond to user queries and [mention key AR technology, e.g., image tracking] to anchor itself in the physical space.*

 ## Table of Contents